Salman Mazahiri: Early life and education

 Mazahiri was born on 10 October 1946.
 Aged 15, he entered Mazahir Uloom, Saharanpur in 1962 (1381 AH) and graduated in 1386 AH.
 He studied Sahih Bukhari with Zakariyya Kandhlawi, Sahih Muslim, Sunan Nasai, Tirmidhi with Munawwar Hussain, Sunan Abu Dawud with Muzaffar Hussain and Al-Aqidah al-Tahawiyyah with Muhammad Asadullah.
 He studied Mishkat al-Masabih with Muzaffar Hussain up to the chapter of "major sins" and then completed it with Muhammad Yunus Jaunpuri.

 He was a disciple of Talha Kandhlawi.

 Career

 Mazahiri began teaching at Mazahir Uloom in 1968.
 In 1972, he taught Tafsir al-Jalalayn and in 1976, became hadith professor in the seminary and taught Mishkat al-Masabih.

-The managing committee of Mazahir Uloom Jadeed appointed him Vice Chancellor in 1992.
-Later on 30 July 1996, Mazahiri became the Chancellor.
+The managing committee of Mazahir Uloom Jadeed appointed him as Naib Nazim (Deputy Rector) in 1992.
+Later on 30 July 1996, Mazahiri became the Nazim (Rector).
 Talha Kandhlawi appointed him as the manager (Sajjada Nashin) of the khanqah of Zakariyya Kandhlawi.

 In 2007, Mazahiri rejected the idea of Central Madrasa Board in India.
 He was a board member of the All India Muslim Personal Law Board and Darul Uloom Nadwatul Ulama.